XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ## Markers and Pagination ##

 Some methods return more data than can efficiently fit into one response.
 When there are more results than contained, the response includes a `marker` field.
 You can use this to retrieve more pages of data across multiple calls.
-In each subsequent request, pass the `marker` value from the previous response in order to resume from the point where you left off.
+In each request, pass the `marker` value from the previous response to resume from the point where you left off.
 If the `marker` is omitted from a response, then you have reached the end of the data set.

 The format of the `marker` field is intentionally undefined.
 Each server can define a `marker` field as desired, so it may take the form of a string, a nested object, or another type.
 Different servers, and different methods provided by the same server, can have different `marker` definitions.
 Each `marker` is ephemeral, and may not work as expected after 10 minutes.

 ## Modifying the Ledger ##

-All changes to Ripple's global shared ledger happen as the result of transactions.
-Consequently, this means that there is *only one* public API method that causes a change in the state of the Ripple Network at all: the [*submit*](#submit) command.
-Most of the other methods represent different ways to view the data represented in the Ripple Network, and the remaining ones just generate data for your convenience.
-(The [wallet_propose](#wallet-propose), [path_find](#path-find), and [random](#random) commands fall into this category.)
+All changes to the Ripple Consensus Ledger (RCL) happen as the result of transactions.
+The only API methods that can change the contents of the RCL are the [`submit` command](#submit) and the [`submit_multisigned` command](#submit-multisigned).
+Most other methods represent different ways to view the data represented in the RCL.
+The remaining commands generate data for your convenience.
+(The [`wallet_propose`](#wallet-propose), [`path_find`](#path-find), and [`random`](#random) commands fall into this category.)

-For more information on the various transactions you can submit, consult the [Transaction Format](reference-transaction-format.html).
+For more information on the various transactions you can submit, see the [Transaction Format](reference-transaction-format.html).